jgmakin/ecog2txt/README.md

 ## Getting started
-In order to unify the vast set of parameters (paths, experimental block structure, neural-network hyperparameters, etc.), all experiments are organized with the help of two configuration files, `block_breakdowns.json`, and `YOUR_EXPERIMENT_manifest.yaml`.
-Examples of each are included in this repository.
+In order to unify the vast set of parameters (paths, experimental block structure, neural-network hyperparameters, etc.), all experiments are organized with the help of two configuration files, `block_breakdowns.json`, and `YOUR_EXPERIMENT_manifest.yaml`, examples of each are included in this repository.

 1. Edit the `block_breakdowns.json` to match your use case.
 The entries are